Tesco: Use of caged eggs

-In May 2019 an undercover investigation of an Asian Tesco egg supplier, released by the Daily Mirror, found Tesco is serving Asian customers eggs from battery cage farms.
-In August 2019, an investigation of the company producing Tesco's own-brand eggs in Malaysia, broken by the New Straits Times, documented similar conditions.
-In response to the investigation, Tesco committed to using only cage-free eggs in Thailand and Malaysia.
+In May 2019, an undercover investigation of a Tesco egg supplier in Asia found that Tesco was serving Southeast Asian customers eggs from battery cage farms.
+In August 2019, an investigation documented similar conditions at the company producing Tesco's own-brand eggs in Malaysia.
+In response to the investigation, Tesco committed to using only cage-free eggs in Thailand and Malaysia by 2028.